scalesocket/scalesocket/docs/man/usage.md

 $ scalesocket --joinmsg '{"type":"Join","id":#ID}' --leavemsg '{"type":"Leave"}' ./example.sh
 ```

-Makes a new connection send the message `{"type":"Join","id":123}` to the server.
+Sends the message `{"type":"Join","id":123}` to the server when a new client joins.
 This is useful for keeping track of connected clients.

 See the [CLI Reference](/man/cli.md) and the `--joinmsg` and `--leavemsg` arguments for details.